Crypto-toolbox/btfxwss/README.md

 Offers graceful exception handling of common server errors.

-Data is stored within the object's attributes for `BtfxWss`;
+Data is stored within `BtfxWss` as `Queue`s.
+There are convenience methods available to retrieve a queue for a given type.
+Consult the code for documentation.
-`BtfxWssRaw` dumps data to a given folder on the disk.

 # Sample Code: